Neuroszima/easy_grover/README.md

 0. <b>important - fix "PendingDeprecationWarning" for ".get_num_ancilla_qubits()" used in tests</b>

-1. Restriction to check against single edge sum can be extended to any bracket.
+1. :heavy_check_mark: Restriction to check against single edge sum can be extended to any bracket.
 For example solutions that allow edges to signify connections between nodes of the same color can be allowed.
 In that case, it might be useful to check a couple different values.
 We might construct a problem that reflects an example of "allow more than 25 cuts to be performed", lets say, on a graph with a total of 30 connections between nodes.